 Transfer of Credit.
 Credit is granted on transfer from other accredited institutions of higher learning for courses completed with a grade of at least C, insofar as the courses meet the curriculum requirements of this program and are equivalent to courses offered in the School of Nursing or other schools in the University.
-Credit for such courses and applicability to the degree will be determined by the University's Office of Records and Admissions and the School of Nursing.
+Credit for such courses will be determined by the University's Office of Records and Admissions and the School of Nursing.

 Credit by Examination.
-Credit may be received for certain courses by passing College Board Advanced Placement Tests during the last semester of high school; by outstanding performance on advanced placement examinations given before the beginning of each academic year in some of the departments in the College of Arts and Sciences; by achieving certain scores on the CLEP examinations; and by successful performance on appropriate examinations while at Indiana University.
+Credit may be received for certain courses by passing College Board Advanced Placement Tests during the last semester of high school; by outstanding performance on advanced placement examinations given before the beginning of each academic year in some of the departments in the College of Arts and Sciences; and by successful performance on appropriate examinations while at Indiana University.
 The student who believes he is eligible for special credit because of previous preparation or independent study is especially urged to accelerate his college program in this manner.

 Advanced Standing in Nursing.
 Students may qualify for credit in nursing courses by satisfactory performance on Advanced Standing Examinations in maternal-child health, medical-surgical nursing, nutrition, and pharmacology.
 Application may be made after successful completion of 26 credit hours that apply to the degree, cumulative grade-point average of 2.0, and a course including theory and experience in the previous school of nursing program in the subject of the examination.
-Examinations are scheduled between each semester and summer session with two and one-half hours allowed for each examination.
+Examinations are scheduled during the first week of the first and second semesters with two hours allowed for each examination.
 Where credit by examination is awarded, that credit will be recorded with the grade S (Satisfactory) on the student's transcript.
 Failure to pass the examination carries no penalty and is not recorded.
 Students who fail to pass, or elect not to take, the examination must take the course.
 Advanced Standing Examinations may not be repeated.

 For further information, write to the Counselor to R.N.
-Baccalaureate Students, School of Nursing, Indiana University, 1100 West Michigan Street, Indianapolis, Indiana 46202.
+Baccalaureate Students, School of Nursing, Indiana University Medical Center, 1232 West Michigan Street,

+Indianapolis, Indiana 46202.